Humairajahan/stripehub/one-time-payment/README.md

 - [X] The pricing model has been made to be `one time payment`.
 - [ ] Only admins have access to admin-specified resources.
 - [X] Admins can create multiple pricing models for the same product i.e. subscription package for a product can vary as per monthly or yearly.
-- [ ] Admins can add discounts via coupons and promotion codes.
+- [X] Admins can add discounts via coupons and promotion codes.
+[Check out official documentation](https://stripe.com/docs/payments/checkout/discounts)
 - [X] The admin can only create pricing models for the currency `usd` only.
 If you want to allow support for more currencies in this application, please follow [this](https://stripe.com/docs/currencies?presentment-currency=IN)